 #6 Optimize and Automate

 Having your lists automatically updated and verified, for example, is exactly the kind of optimization that helps an email marketing campaign to succeed.
-Not only will this process reduce the overall costs of conducting your marketing operations, it will also allow you to take a step back and take a good look at the big picture as your campaign unfolds.
+Not only will this process reduce the overall costs of conducting your marketing operations, but it will also allow you to take a step back and take a good look at the big picture as your campaign unfolds.

 Finally, you can relax and look at those KPIs demonstrating your hard work!